 At York we recognise that shadowing placements offer a valuable learning experience to complement your academic study to allow you to see first-hand how real-world issues are addressed in practice.
 Many students use their placement experience as a basis for their dissertation, to inform their future careers and develop their employability.

-Work shadowing placements are an integral and core part of our BA Applied Social Science - Children and Young People and BA Applied Social Science - Crime and Criminal Justice degree courses.
-From 2012 we will also be offering the opportunity to undertake a shadowing placement as an optional part of the BA Social Policy and BA Applied Social Science degree programmes.
+Work shadowing placements are an integral and core part of our BA Social Policy (Children and Young People) and BA Social Policy (Crime and Criminal Justice) degree courses.
+We also offer the opportunity to undertake a shadowing placement as an optional part of the BA Social Policy and BA Applied Social Science degree programmes.
 Shadowing placements are organised by you under guidance from academic staff.

-Placements are arranged by students have included:
+Previous placements arranged by students have included: